will-rowe/antman/docs/installation.md

 You can compile from source, once you have taken care of the dependencies.

-### Dependencies
+1. Get the dependencies

-Currently there is just one dependency not packaged with the repo.
+Currently there is just [libfswatch](https://github.com/emcrisostomo/fswatch).

-* libfswatch

-ANTMAN depends on libfswatch.
 It's easiest to get this with a package manager:

 ```bash
 brew install fswatch
 ```

-Alternatively, you can follow the instructions at the [fswatch repo](https://github.com/emcrisostomo/fswatch) or use the install script from the ANTMAN repo:
+Alternatively, you can follow the instructions at the [fswatch repo](https://github.com/emcrisostomo/fswatch) or use the install script from the **ANTMAN** repo:

 ```bash
 ./scripts/install-fswatch.sh
 ```

-### Compiling
+2. Compile ANTMAN

 Just run the usual C autotools steps, making sure to point out where libfswatch is: